-Application forms are available from the secretariat (secretariat@ECVCP.org) or from the website (www.esvcp.org).
-The application requires the signature of a diplomate of the College.
-The signatory certifies that he/she supervises the candidate and that an ECVCP approved programme in an ECVCP approved training laboratory has been followed to permit sitting of the examination.
+Application forms are available from the Secretariat (secretariat@ecvcp.org) or from the website (www.esvcp.org).
+The Application requires the signature of a Diplomate of the College.
+The signatory certifies that he/she supervises the Candidate and that an ECVCP Approved Programme in an ECVCP Approved Training Laboratory has been followed to permit sitting of the examination.

-An application is valid for only one year except for repeat candidates.
+An application is valid for only one year except for repeat Candidates.
 (See "5.6 Results of the Examination")

-Completed application forms accompanied by the examination fee of 500 EURO must be received by the secretariat postmarked no later than March 1st of the year of examination.
+Completed application forms accompanied by the examination fee of 500 EURO must be received by the Secretariat postmarked no later than March 1st of the year of examination.

-The deadline of March 1st is valid also for candidates enrolled in training programmes that end later than March 1st.
-In this case, candidates must submit their application by March 1st, including:
+The deadline of March 1st is valid also for Candidates enrolled in Training Programmes that end later than March 1st.
+In this case, Candidates must submit their application by March 1st, including:-

-- all relevant documentation (activity log, case log, case summaries, one (1) first and one (1) second author publication) - documentation regarding the externship that must have been completed before March 1st of the year of the examination - a provisional schedule of the activities to be completed in the remaining period of the residency
+- All relevant documentation (activity log, case log, one (1) first author publication and one (1) second publication where the Resident can be stated as an author in any position in the list of authors.) - Documentation regarding the externship that must have been completed before March 1st of the year of the examination. - A provisional schedule of the activities to be completed in the remaining period of the residency

-In the event of acceptance, candidates/supervisors will be requested to submit an updated activity and case log by August 31st prior to the examination.
+In the event of acceptance, Candidates/Supervisors will be requested to submit an updated Activity and Case log by August 31st prior to the examination.

 Eligibility to sit the examination is determined by the Credentials Committee and Executive Board in early April.
 Applicants are promptly notified of the decision.
-If the applicant's credentials are not accepted, or if candidates withdraw from the examination prior to June 1st, fees are refunded, except for a 10 percent processing charge.
+If the Applicant's credentials are not accepted, or if Candidates withdraw from the examination prior to June 1st, fees are refunded, except for a 10 percent processing charge.
 No refunds are made after this date, and no fees may be carried over to be applied toward an examination in a subsequent year.

 An individual who has received an unfavourable ruling regarding qualifications to sit the examination may appeal against this decision.
-Such an appeal must be received in writing by the secretariat of the College within 30 days of the date of the letter informing the individual of the unfavourable decision.
+Such an appeal must be received in writing by the Secretariat of the College within 30 days of the date of the letter informing the individual of the unfavourable decision.